-Did you know that, during the winter months, many people vent their electric dryers inside their home to save on heating costs?
-We are heating air to dry our clothes and then sending it outside, so by redirecting that hot air into the home, it makes total sense that it could save money on heating costs…I had just never heard of it before last winter, so I decided that I wanted to give it a try this year to see if it could ease my financial burdens a bit.
+Did you know that, during the cold winter and fall months, many people vent their electric dryers inside their home to save on heating costs?
+It’s truly brilliant if you think about it…I mean, we are heating air to dry our clothes and then sending it outside, so by redirecting that hot air into the home, it makes so much sense that it could save money on heating costs…I had just never heard of it before around 2017, so I decided that I wanted to give it a try to see if it could ease my financial burdens a bit.
 Guess, what?
-I was pleasantly surprised to discover that there are even more savings than there are for just heating.
+I was pleasantly surprised to discover that there are even more benefits than just the savings there are for just heating.

-*Please note: DO NOT VENT A GAS DRYER INTO YOUR HOME, YOU MAY KILL YOUR FAMILY IF YOU DO.
-This post is talking about using an electric dryer only.*
+It is not safe to attempt to vent a gas dryer into your home to save on heating…DO NOT VENT A GAS DRYER INTO YOUR HOME, YOU MAY KILL YOUR FAMILY IF YOU DO as it uses GAS.
+This post is strictly talking about, and using (and indoor venting) an electric dryer only.

 How much money, venting your electric dryer into your home, is going to save you of course, is going to depend on several factors…how big your house is, how energy efficient your home is, how many loads of laundry you do and how often…

 So, I am going to break dryer venting into some categories for you so that if you only want to know the pro’s or con’s or whatever, you can skip ahead.
 I am basically just giving you the full scope of my experience with this method of money saving that I have been doing for the last several years.
 It should help you decide whether or not venting an electric dryer into your home is the right fit for you, your family, and your financial situation.

 What are the pros for venting an electric dryer indoors?